 The stress echocardiogram, also known as a stress echo, is used to determine if there is decreased blood flow to the heart and to assess the condition of the heart and blood vessels.
-Ultrasound images show how well the heart is functioning and reveal the internal structure of the heart.
+Ultrasound images show how well the heart is functioning and reveals the internal structure of the heart.

 Diagnosing Heart Disease

 The stress echocardiogram is done to determine if heart disease is present or to evaluate the patient’s status during cardiac care.
 By revealing how well the heart is functioning, the test can help determine the need for treatment and preventative measures.
-It helps to distinguish between the many types of heart disease, including coronary artery disease, arrhythmias, atrial fibrillation, heart valve disease, heart failure, congenital heart defects, heart muscle disease and pericarditis.
+It helps to distinguish between the many types of heart disease, including coronary artery disease, arrhythmias, atrial fibrillation, heart valve disease, heart failure, congenital heart defects, heart muscle disease, and pericarditis.